gianlucarenzi/usbamigafloppy/README.md

 USB floppy controller for Amiga disks
 =====================================

-This is a USB floppy disk controller, for reading and writing amiga disks.
-In conjunction with the accompanying `amigafloppy` program, it allows archiving amiga disks as ADF disk images, or writing ADF disk images back to disks, to use with an Amiga computer.
+This is a USB floppy disk controller, for reading and writing amiga ADF disks.
+In conjunction with the accompanying `amigafloppy` program, it allows archiving amiga disks as ADF disk images, or writing ADF disk images back to disks, to use with an Amiga computer (real or emulated).

 The firmware for this controller is based on the ArduinoFloppyDiskReader project by Rob Smith (https://github.com/RobSmithDev/ArduinoFloppyDiskReader),